Sippin’ on the Dock of the Bay

 Sample wine, get a bite to eat, and listen to live music.
 Riggers Loft is home to R&B Cellars, Kevin and Barbara’s brand, and hosts three other wineries, as well as Far West Cider Company.
 As musicians, Kevin and Barbara wanted to instill their love of music into the space.
 Every weekend, guests can enjoy an eclectic range of live music while they sip.
 Jazz, rock, modern Celtic—it’s all there.

-TIP: Riggers Loft has upcoming comedy nights, and July 3rd Fireworks at the Point.
+TIP: Riggers Loft has upcoming live music events and shows.

 BONUS HIKE: Head out to Miller/Knox Regional Shoreline for a nearby beautiful hike to a beach.